teotimepacreau/Progress-Steps-Day2-of-100DaysOfCode/README.md

 # Project goal

-- position relative and position absolute
+- position relative and position absolute to create the progress bar
 - CSS animation + transition to give it the smooth effect
 - Cursor not-allowed and cursor pointer
 - use Flexbox to create component and align